 Like any feedback loop, there is always potential for the process to deteriorate.
 When we start to experience negative feelings, it logically follows that our thoughts and our actions may also turn negative creating a cascading failure.
 Enter the vicious cycle of negativity.

 For youth, these might include activities such as regular exercise, a healthier diet, or reduced screen time.
 With small but meaningful steps, both youth and adults can break free from a vicious cycle and transform it into a virtuous one.
 Identifying and embracing what motivates us to make these important decisions remains absent from modern curricula.
-Positive Action fills this critical gap by addressing motivation in a non-didatic way.
+Positive Action fills this critical gap by addressing motivation in a non-didactic way.

-Psychologists have studied the (existential, measurable) differences between intrinsic and extrinsic motivation for decades.
+Psychologists have studied the measurable differences between intrinsic and extrinsic motivation for decades.
 Yet youth development programs are often overly didactic or rely on incentivization schemes, with both strategies sometimes producing effects but ultimately not sustained.
 We know empirically now that when intrinsic motivation is present, the behaviors are far more enduring.

 How do you nurture intrinsic motivation in youth?
 This is the very question that was used as the basis for development of Positive Action.
 The philosophy, structure and lessons are designed to achieve internalization of the why?
 Why should I eat well?
 Why should I read more books?
 The answer is, of course, complex at first glance but upon reflection, it is also elegantly simple.

-To grasp how program components influence school and classroom practices—and ultimately impact school and classroom climate—we turn to the Positive Action Logic Model.
+To grasp how program components influence school and classroom practices, and ultimately impact school and classroom climate, we turn to the Positive Action Logic Model.
 This concept map illustrates the interplay between program components, moderating effects, and expected outcomes, providing a clear depiction of how Positive Action integrates into real-world environments.

 Positive Action follows a logical scaffolding that can be adapted based on the needs of the diverse populations.
 With a consistent six-unit design underpinning the entire K-12 curriculum, the unifying structure ensures thematic alignment across all grade levels, reinforcing key concepts as students progress.